arghaell/arghaell/README.md

 Passionate about technology, science fiction and football ⚽

 - 🔭 I’m currently working on various projects in which I can learn new things.
-- 📖 I'm a part of the #VemSerTech program, a initiative between Ifood and AdaTech here in Brazil.
+- 📖 I'm a part of the #VemSerTech program, an initiative between Ifood and AdaTech here in Brazil.
 - 🌱 I’m currently learning Typescript, React, TailwindCSS and NodeJS!
 - 👯 I’m looking to collaborate on open-source projects where I feel my skills would be useful and also freelance jobs.